Valorie Vogel

 HOW THE LEGEND BEGAN

-Originally from California, Valorie has lived in Florida since 1969 and currently resides in Clearwater with her husband, Duane.
-See our wedding album here.
+Originally from California, Valorie has lived in Florida since 1969 and currently resides in Clearwater with husband Duane.
+See their wedding album here.

 VALORIE’S ART GALLERY